mutanyi/foundation-maker/README.md

 FoundationMaker's make:master command creates a layouts folder and places a master page and related files in it.

 ```
-php artisan make:master {MasterName} {AppName=Demo}
+php artisan make:master {MasterName=master} {AppName=Demo}
 ```

-The second parameter is optional and will default to Demo.
+The first and second arguments are optional and will default to master and Demo respectively.

 You supply the command with two arguments, the name you want for your master page and the name of your application.
 For example, if we wanted our master page to be called master and our app name was MyProject: